vkats90/Inventory-Manager/README.md

 ## To DO:

-- add, AddOrder, and AddProduct
 - Make Orders, Products and Parts, update after adding/editing/deleting
-- Make Modals close after Editing/ deleting/ adding
-- Add components to product
+- Add components to addProduct and editproduct
 - Add loading state to Modals
 - Implement sorting to tables
 - Implement search